tech · 15 Jun 2022

 Cost of development

 Native mobile app development requires a significant upfront investment.
-Cross-platform solutions are less expensive, yet they lag in terms of customization.
+Cross-platform solutions are less expensive, yet they lag in terms of customization and functionality.
 Your upfront expenses may also include resources for developing two separate standalone applications for Android and iOS to target both markets.
 Finally, to keep your application successful, you’ll have to shell out for publishing, maintaining, and marketing your app.

 Less visibility